Here's What Goes on Your Wedding Website (That Can't Go on Your Invitations)

 1. Exclusive Events

+Still a little unsure of what to include on your wedding website?
 Avoid mentioning any exclusive events to which only close family members and your wedding party are invited.
-We’re talking about bachelor/bachelorette parties, engagement parties, the rehearsal dinner and so on.
-These parties should get their own separate invites (either paper or e-vite work), but shouldn't go on your formal invitations or website—that’s when things get confusing and feelings get hurt.
+This includes bachelor/bachelorette parties, engagement parties, the rehearsal dinner and so on.
+These events should get their own separate invites, but shouldn't go on your formal invitations or website—that's when things get confusing and feelings get hurt.

 2. Inappropriate Photos and Anecdotes

-Don’t post or mail anything you wouldn’t want your great aunts and future in-laws to see (maybe exclude those potentially compromising photos from your freshman year in college).
-Remember, once something’s online, it’s hard to get rid of—just saying.
+Don't post or mail anything you wouldn't want your great aunts and future in-laws to see.
+(Read: you might want to exclude those potentially compromising photos from your freshman year in college).
+Remember, once something's online, it's hard to get rid of.